microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Boundary/README.md

 #### BoundaryManager.cs
 Places a floor quad to ground the scene.
-Allows you to check if your gameobject is within setup boundary on the immersive headset.
+Allows you to check if your GameObject is within setup boundary on the immersive headset.
-Boudnary can be configured via the Mixed Reality Portal.
+Boundary can be configured via the Mixed Reality Portal.

 ### [Tests](Tests)
 To use the scene: